 The options here are endless!
 You can make a homemade candle, wreath, or even jewelry, or offer your time to clean a loved one’s home, make them dinner, or teach them a new hobby or skill.
 In many ways, these gifts can be even more appreciated and memorable than a store-bought gift.

 5. Set budgets per person on your shopping list.

 Divide your gift-buying budget among all of the people for whom you plan to purchase gifts.
-Set individual spending amounts so you can pace your purchases and stay on track to meet your budgeting goals.
+Set individual spending amounts so you can pace your purchases and stay on track to meet your holiday budgeting goals.

 You can also use structured gift-giving rules to control these costs.
-Ask family members to agree on a spending limit for gifts, for example.
-Or, use a Secret Santa or a similar type of gift exchange to reduce the number of gifts each individual has to buy while also ensuring fairness around the number of gifts each person receives.
+Ask family members to agree on a spending limit for holiday gifts, for example.
+Or use a Secret Santa or a similar type of gift exchange to reduce the number of gifts each individual has to buy while also ensuring fairness around the number of gifts each person receives.

 6. Save up year-round.